InfTkm/ethereum-lab1/README.md

 :checkered_flag:**13)Place your submissions in a single Word or PDF document named
          Lab1Part3.doc or Lab1Part3.pdf.**

-## Part 4 Using a Truffle box with MetaCoin.sol, ConvertLib.sol and the testing framework.
+## Part 4 Using a Truffle box with MetaCoin.sol, ConvertLib.sol and the testing framework

 1) Create a new project directory named DBUC_Lab1_Part4 and cd into it.